Tomshiii/ahk_wiki/Latest/Functions/Other Functions.md

 > This parameter is the variable that will be filled with the second activation hotkey.

 ### Return Value
-Type: *Object*
+Type: *Object/false*
-> This function returns an object containing the first and second hotkey.
+> This function will attempt to return an object containing the two hotkeys.
+This function may instead return `false` in the event that two individual hotkeys cannot be determined.

 <u>Example #1</u>